 by: Heather Ratliff

 It is also important to Small World to have well trained, informed staff to provide the best possible care to the children in the transition home.
-To that end, Mrs. Kerri Tracy, Director of Post Placement Services and a Trauma and Attachment Specialist will travel to Liberia to help train the staff to have a deeper understanding of the complex needs of the children and how to help them overcome these issues.
-Mrs. Tracy will provide training in Trust-Based Relational Intervention (TBRI) which is an attachment-based, trauma-informed intervention that is designed to meet the child’s unique needs and address the whole child.
+To that end, Mrs. Kerri Tracy, Director of Post Placement Services and a Trauma and Attachment Specialist will travel to Liberia to train the staff to have a deeper understanding of the complex needs of the children and how to help them overcome trauma induced issues.
+Kerri will provide training in Trust-Based Relational Intervention (TBRI) which is an attachment-based, trauma-informed intervention that is designed to meet the child’s unique needs and address the whole child.
 The training is based on the book “The Connected Child,” by Dr. Karyn B. Purvis and David R. Cross.
 Adoptive families here in America receive similar training as preparation for their adoption, so this will create more continuity and make the move from the transition home to adoptive home much smoother.

 Lastly, Small World’s leader of our medical missions, Dr Paul Heil of Nashville TN will be leading a medical team to examine all the children and prescribe any needed medical interventions needed.
 The children at Small World Home will be the beneficiaries of professional evaluations and recommendations made to improve their overall health and well being during this professional Mission Trip in February 2019.

 Small World is seeking to partner with churches and individuals to get the word out about the “Layman’s Mission Trip 2019 to Liberia.
 Please help us spread the word mission trip and to seek out those who might be interested in joining the Small World team in this endeavor.